 Dr. Stier received his Bachelor of Science in chemistry, graduating Magna Cum Laude from the College of William and Mary in Williamsburg, Virginia, in 1998.
 While a student there, he was on the rowing team and served as men’s team captain for three years.

 After college, Dr. Stier attended UMDNJ-New Jersey Medical School from 1998 to 2002.
 He was elected to the Alpha Omega Alpha Medical Honor Society in 2001 and graduated with a Medical Doctorate in 2002.
 He also received the Mack Austin Memorial Scholarship and was honored by the Department of Physical Medicine and Rehabilitation with their Award of Excellence.

 Post-graduate medical education includes a Transitional Year in Medicine at Saint Barnabas Medical Center in Livingston, NJ from 2002-2003 and specialty training in Physical Medicine and Rehabilitation at UMDNJ-NJMS/Kessler from 2003-2006.
 He joined the staff at Princeton University Medical Center and Princeton Orthopaedic Associates in August 2006.
-He is Board Certified in Physical Medicine and Rehabilitation and diagnoses and treats a variety of non-operative orthopaedic and sports related issues.
+He is Board Certified in Physical Medicine and Rehabilitation and diagnoses and treats various non-operative orthopaedic and sports-related issues.